MetPX/sr3-examples/opendcs-acquisition/INSTALL.md

 feedback from processing would be needed to understand whether this decode is easily understood by downstream consumers.

+* in the message that accompanies the file, the following fields are set:
+  * datetime ( e.g. 'datetime': '2023-07-16T16:16:00Z' ) the observation time from the DCS message header.
+  * geometry ( e.g. 'geometry': {'type': 'Point', 'coordinates': (47.1714, -101.2025)}  the location of the
+    ob as per the Pdt database.

 ## Maintenance Activities

 ### Robustness to single LRGS Server failure